On another front, Huntsville, Texas attorney David P. O'Neil

 - W. Jeroen, a pen pal in Nymegen, Holland

-- Christopher Ochoa, a friend in Madisonville, Wisconsin who used to
+- Christopher Ochoa, a friend in Madisonville, Wisconsin who used to be falsely imprisoned with me on the Wynne unit

 - Mrs. Anderson and others at Justice Watch in Cincinnati, Ohio